microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 4. In the command palette, type **git fetch** and press enter

-5. [Git fetch will not return any status back to VS Code,]{.underline}
-    but if it completes successfully your new branch will be available for selection in the next section of this exercise
+5. Git fetch will not return any status back to VS Code, but if it completes successfully your new branch will be available for selection in the next section of this exercise